-1. Assess What Stays and What Goes: Check your wardrobe for stained or worn items, and anything that is seriously out of fashion.
+1. Assess What Stays and What Goes.
+Check your wardrobe for stained or worn items, and anything that is seriously out of fashion.
 Also, if you have not worn an item within two years, it is likely you will never wear it and it should be discarded.
-Be sure to donate any useable items to the Goodwill or other local charity.
+Be sure to donate any useable items to the Goodwill or other local charities.

 2. Store Seasonable Items.
 Store all summer dresses, linen pants, swimsuits, etc. on the top shelves of your closet.
 If you don’t have room to do this, you can store your clothing in bins and stack them in another room, or even the garage.
 There are also storage bins that are created to go under your bed, which is a great use of space!